Ditectrev/DP-203/README.md

 - [ ] Box 1: 8.
 Box 2: 1.
 - [x] Box 1: 16.
 Box 2: Transaction ID.

-### HOTSPOT You have an Azure Storage account that generates 200,000 new files daily.
+### You have an Azure Storage account that generates 200,000 new files daily.
 The file names have a format of {YYYY}/{MM}/{DD}/{HH}/{CustomerID}.csv.
 You need to design an Azure Data Factory solution that will load new data from the storage account to an Azure Data Lake once hourly.
 The solution must minimize load times and costs.
 How should you configure the solution?

 ![Question 130](images/question130.jpg)